Mechanics Of Solids And Structures ENG5053

 ■ encourage students to critically compare theoretical and computational approaches in stress analysis;

-■ equip students with the relevant theory to solve elastic solid mechanics problems;
+■ equip students with the relevant theory to solve elastic solid mechanics problems and apply this theory to practical engineering scenarios;

 Intended Learning Outcomes of Course